ARGUS + ML

 Argus ML Examples

-There seem to be two basic strategies for effective ML assisted network classification, and these are based on whether the ML is integrated into the live data stream or whether its applied to collected data.
-We believe that the most important part of the ML-OPS life-cycle involves processing historical data, for feature extraction and training.
+There seem to be two basic strategies for effective ML assisted network classification, and these are based on whether the ML is integrated into a live streaming analytic or whether its applied to collected data.
+We believe that the most important part of the ML-OPS life-cycle involves processing historical data, for feature extraction, classification and training.